ropensci/tacmagic/readme.md

     but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+We also note specifically that this package is not intended for clinical use, and may contain bugs or errors, so any results should be verified.
+As above, we provide no warranty and assume no liability.

 ## Citation